Restaurant and catering start-up checklist

 - Food safety

-Access information on food safety, including product recalls, safety training, allergies and how-to guides on handling specific safety issues.
+Access information on food safety, including product recalls, allergies and how-to guides on handling specific safety issues.

 - Tips or gratuities (Newfoundland and Labrador)